carolinedanzi/Portfolio/README.md

 7 - Create an implementation of a List
 ----
-TODO: Provide a link to your completed 04_Linked_List_Lab OR 05_Hashing_Lab (only if you used chaining instead of open addressing)
+I implemented the List interface using a Doubly-Linked List.
+Here is a link to the code: https://github.com/carolinedanzi/04_Linked_List_Lab/blob/master/LinkedList.h

 7 - Create an implementation of a Binary Search Tree
 ----